 If the definition file specifies multiple services, select the one you need:

 ReadyAPI will load and analyze the new definition.
-In the subsequent dialog, you can set a correspondence between old and new operations.
+In the subsequent dialog, set a correspondence between old and new operations.

-In the Refactoring REST Definitions dialog, you specify which existing resources, methods and requests match new ones:
+In the Refactoring REST Definitions dialog, specify which existing resources, methods and requests match new ones:

 The dialog displays old items (resources, methods or requests) on the left and new items on the right.
 ReadyAPI automatically matches the old items with the new ones.
 The old items that do not match the new ones appear in red, while the new items that do not match the existing ones appear in blue.